shashanoid/SEC_Crawler/README.md

-# SEC_Crawler
+# SEC CRAWLER

-Crawls SEC and checks for 8k and 4k filing for given tickers and notifies accordingly - WSB
+This script crawls the tickers provided in an excel sheet and follows them for a new 8k or 4k filing and notifies the user accordingly.
+Update for pharma stocks coming soon.
+Idea from -- r/wallstreetbets.